jcherwin/README-Generator/README.md

 node index.js
 ```

-This will bring up a series of prompts, that after you have finished answering, will bring up the message:
+This will bring up a series of prompts, that after you have finished answering, will bring up the following message:

 ```md
 Success: README File Generated!
 ```

-Then your finished README file will be located in the 'output' folder.
+The finished README file will then be located in the 'output' folder.

 <br>
 Here is a video demonstrating how the program should run: